-Join WeScreenplay for Cocktails & Conversation!
-This is a casual virtual series where we sit down with some of our esteemed contest industry partners to chat about their journeys in the entertainment industry, specifics of the business, and advice they have for writers.
-Grab your favorite libation and plop down in front of your computer to attend this live-streaming event!
+Join WeScreenplay for Cocktails & Conversation, a casual virtual series where we sit down with some of our esteemed contest jurors to chat about their journeys in the entertainment industry, specifics of the business, and advice they have for writers.
+Grab your favorite libation and plop down in front of your computer or tablet to attend this live-streaming Zoom event!

-Up next, we’re chatting with accomplished Literary Manager for Issa Rae’s company ColorCreative, Ashley Calloway, on Friday, February 12th at 1pm PST.
-Ashley works closely with Talitha Watkins, who currently sits on the jury for the Fall 2021 Diverse Voices Competition.
+Up next, we’re chatting with accomplished Screenwriter, Director, and Journalist focused on Deaf Culture, Charlie Swinbourne, on Tuesday, April 13th at 12pm PT.
+Charlie currently sits on the jury for the Fall 2021 Diverse Voices Competition.

 Join WeScreenplay for ACTIONS FOR POSITIVE CHANGE, an ongoing virtual series where we explore specific ways to amplify diversity and inclusion in screenwriting.
 With accomplished guests who can speak directly from experience, we’ll examine the history that has resulted in underrepresentation, discuss visions for the future of Hollywood, ask speakers for their challenges to the industry at large, and close each conversation with concrete steps YOU can take to help move the needle.